Role Based Access Control

 • No Access – Cannot view or interact with alerts at all.

-Role Breakdown and Access Customization
+Role Breakdown and Access Customisation

 1. Data Steward (Alert Scope)